-Eric is Instructor of Brass and Director of Jazz Ensemble at Lakeland University.
+Eric is Adjunct Professor of Brass and Director of Jazz Ensemble at Lakeland University.
+He teaches applied lessons in trumpet, trombone, euphonium, and tuba, and teaches the courses MUS303 Music Entrepreneurship and MUS301 Improvisation.
 For more information about Lakeland University, please visit Lakeland’s music department here.

-Lessons are held Sunday-Thursday at the following locations:
+Lessons are held Sunday-Friday at the following locations:

-Master classes and clinics are available on a variety of topics, including: the sound of the trumpet, trumpet/brass fundamentals, preparing your contest solo, jazz vocabulary and style, care and maintenance of your brass instrument, the wedding trumpeter, the role of the brass instrument in an ensemble, orchestral section playing, audition preparation, brass quintet playing, selecting a new instrument/equipment, and more!
+Master classes and clinics are available on a variety of topics, including: the sound of the trumpet, trumpet/brass fundamentals, preparing your contest solo, jazz vocabulary and style, care and maintenance of your brass instrument, the wedding trumpeter, the role of the brass instrument in an ensemble, orchestral section playing, audition preparation, music as a career, brass quintet playing, the freelance musician, selecting a new instrument/equipment, and more!

 Contact me to learn more!

 Eric holds performance degrees from the University of Wisconsin-Milwaukee (MM) and the University of Nebraska-Lincoln (BM).
 Eric’s primary teachers include Kevin Hartman and Darryl White, with additional influences from Wayne Bergeron, Bob Syverson, Lew Cole, and Norman Sodomka.